Show summary Hide summary

 - 🌿 Chanon: a very rare French twist

-People often think of Shannon Elizabeth, a fairly well-known American actress in the 90s, or Shannon Purser, seen in Stranger Things – this girl really gave a boost to this first name!
-Even if their first name is often spelled with two Ns, they give a nice image to this first name, quite cool, accessible, and a bit rebellious.
-So, Shanon, very close, keeps this likability.
+We often think of Shannon Elizabeth, a fairly well-known American actress in the 90s, or Shannon Purser, whom we saw in Stranger Things – that girl really gave a boost to this first name!
+Even if their first names are often spelled with two Ns, they give a nice image to this first name, quite cool, accessible, and a bit rebellious.
+So, Shanon, very close, keeps this likeability capital.

 Symbolism and character associated with the first name Shanon

-Honestly, Shanon, I find it quite soft but also a bit strong.
-Like a calm river flowing with assurance.
-According to what we read, people who bear this first name tend to be independent, sensitive, with their own creativity.
+Honestly, I find Shanon quite soft but also a bit strong.
+Like a calm river flowing with confidence.
+According to what one reads, people who bear this first name would be rather independent, sensitive, with their own creativity.
 They would have a subtle connection with nature or at least a desire for freedom.
-I love this image; it’s far from a rigid and flavorless first name.
+I love this image; it’s far from a fixed and bland first name.

 Little facts and anecdotes about Shanon

-Another detail I appreciated: despite its simplicity, the first name Shanon can be given equally to a girl or a boy in some countries, which adds a somewhat surprising unisex side, doesn’t it?
+Another detail I appreciated: despite its simplicity, the first name Shanon can be given to both a girl and a boy in some countries, which adds a somewhat surprising unisex side, don’t you think?

 - 💧 Associated with the longest river in Ireland

-- 🌸 Mystic goddess linked to healing in Celtic mythology
+- 🌸 Mystical goddess linked to healing in Celtic mythology

 - ⚖️ Can be a unisex first name depending on the country